august 2021 update

 it's really hard to work on the game in the way that i used to. but i still work on it, from time to time. here are some updates!

-very clean menu system:
+a very clean menu system:

 this new system is made up of a system of menu objects. the "choice" menu on the side is an animated actor object (that draws its surface to the screen space, not the world space) which upon death, runs a premade script. if the choice chosen was "bag", it creates a new menu, this time with type "icons"! this one is an array of icons, which you can move the cursor around. when you do choose, it runs another premade script that checks which icon you picked, and so on!